 In November 2017, the Foundation invited a group of journalists from regional news organizations with a strong focus on health policy and state health reform to participate in a three-day fellowship focused on health care costs, coverage and access issues, and the changes proposed by the Trump Administration under debate at a state and federal level.
 The site visit, which took place at KFF’s Washington, D.C., office, gave the journalists the opportunity to learn from experts about the latest developments, trends, and possible changes to the Affordable Care Act, insurance marketplaces, Medicaid, and Medicare, and the implications for different states.
-A panel discussion moderated by Kaiser Health News Chief Washington Correspondent Julie Rovner provided political context to the briefings; and during a working dinner, the journalists discussed health policy topics and reporting challenges with invited Congressional and Washington-based journalists.
+A panel discussion moderated by KFF Health News Chief Washington Correspondent Julie Rovner provided political context to the briefings; and during a working dinner, the journalists discussed health policy topics and reporting challenges with invited Congressional and Washington-based journalists.

 Participants – Regional News Organizations

 Cathy Candisky, statehouse reporter/health & human services, The Columbus Dispatch, Columbus, Ohio

 -“Health insurance could be free for some after subsidy changes,” The Columbus Dispatch, November 26, 2017